silaspuma/telegram-ssh-bot/README.md

 # telegram-ssh-bot

-this is a little script to run a telegram bot but it can execute linux cmds.
+this is a little script to run a telegram bot but you can execute linux commands with the bot without having access to your server. this could technically be used to ssh into something without needed a client

 # Run and install